“Gerard! Come on in, good to see you.”

 Ellen loses her mind for the next few, then reciprocates and Mani goes erotically orbital.
 She finishes off the fun by having another go at Ellen’s splendidosity, long glass slick legs against her cheeks, her tongue dancing on Ellen’s softness.
 She’s rewarded with a low soft moan, and Ellen breathlessly expressing her gratitude.

-Then it’s deathly quiet in the house of lesbiana.
-A soft rain falls, but there’s no one even close to conscious inside to hear it.
+Then it’s deathly quiet in the House of Lesbiana.
+A soft rain falls, but there’s no one even close to conscious to hear it.